-- 5.15.
-Looking at the offerings of the other ACCESS Funds East Sussex provides a smaller number of actively managed pure equity and fixed income Funds, however a wide range of Multi asset active options are provided. - 5.16.
-Within the AVC investments of the Funds members there is a relatively small amount invested within the pure equity or fixed income options available to the AVC investors, amounting to £2.3m 13.5% of investments (£2.0m in equity and £0.3m in Gilts) of this £0.6m 3.3% is invested in active managed equity funds.
-There is in contrast is £4.5m, 26.1% invested in non with profits multi assets funds representing 33.7% of members. £8.8m in with-profits investments 51.2% all the multi asset investments are actively managed investments.
+- 5.16.
+Looking at the offerings of the other ACCESS Funds, East Sussex provides a smaller number of actively managed pure equity and fixed income Funds, however a wide range of Multi asset active options are provided. - 5.17.
+Within the AVC investments of the Funds members there is a relatively small amount invested within the pure equity or fixed income options available to the AVC investors.
+11% is invested in equity and 1% in fixed income.
+In contrast there is 77% invested in active multi asset funds. - 5.18.
+The actively managed funds that have been closed by East Sussex have not significantly outperformed the passive managed funds that continue to be offered to investors.

-- 5.17.
-The actively managed funds that have been closed by East Sussex have not significantly outperformed the passive managed funds that is offered to investors. - 5.18.
-An active managed fund would necessitate for an AVC member to be more attentive to the performance of the investments, which may be an unrealistic ask of AVC investors these also come at a greater cost to the investor. - 5.19.
-It is not evident from the amounts invested that a new active manage pure equity option is needed.
+- 5.19.
+An active managed pure equity or fixed income fund would necessitate for an AVC member to be more attentive to the performance of the investments, which may be an unrealistic ask of AVC investors these also come at a greater cost to the investor. - 5.20.
+It is not evident from the amounts invested that a new actively managed pure equity option is needed.